core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Reviewer instructions:

-The reviewer is instructed to be frugal with the 128 single-byte values, focusing on applications that are expected to be useful in different constrained ecosystems.
+The reviewer is instructed to be frugal with the 24 1-byte values, preferring to use 1+1 values up to 255 for many allocations.
+Deeper/longer strings, (i.e., /.well-known/foo/bar, vs /.well-known/foo) should be placed into the 1+2 space.

 The expanded path (or paths) are expected to be well-known paths at the time of writing, but it is up to the reviewers to exceptionally also admit paths that are not well-known.